maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 ### Extra option: allowempty ###

 Normally a _blank_, i.e. empty, answer has a special status and are not considered "valid".
 Hence, a PRT relying on an input left blank will not be traversed.
 Answers consisting only of whitespace are also considered as empty.
-The extra option `allowempty` allows the the input to be empty.
+The extra option `allowempty` allows the input to be empty.
 Internally an empty answer will be replaced by the maxima atom `EMPTYANSWER`.
 Internally it is essential that the variable name of the input, (e.g. `ans1`) is really assigned a specific value.
 The teacher will need to deal with `EMPTYANSWER` tags in the PRT.

 We stronly recommend (with many years of experience) that teachers do not use this option without very careful thought!